Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation Of The Princeton Review Study Materials

-That is, live classes, video lessons, practice questions, prep books and practice tests make up the foundation of this course.
+That is, live classes, video instruction, practice questions, review books, and practice tests make up the foundation of this curriculum.

-The Princeton prep work starts with their 135+ video lessons.
-We did find the Kaplan video lessons to be slightly better, but Princeton definitely holds its own.
+The Princeton review work starts with their 135+ video lessons.
+We did find the Kaplan video instruction to be slightly better, but Princeton definitely holds its own.

 Taking a different approach than Kaplan, Princeton Review employs a video format of your instructor standing onscreen before a plain white background.

-As they deliver their lesson, written notes and practice problems are superimposed on the screen around them.
+As they deliver the content, written notes and practice problems are superimposed on the screen around them.
 Specifically, the text is actually superimposed in front of them.

 A look at the Princeton Review SAT video lessons